 Kumar went on to explain that some of the younger members of this generation may not rely on credit cards or bank accounts just yet and in some cases ever.
 This perceived “obstacle for some could potentially lead the tech-savvy towards crypto wallets, leveraging transactions and trades.

-Sure, this could be Gen Z’s fate as well, and even in the near future for many, but they are a little on the young side for now, aging in ranges from 6 years old to 24 years old.
+Sure, this could be Gen Z’s fate as well, and even in the near future for many, but they are a little on the young side, for now, aging in ranges from 6 years old to 24 years old.

-If you have been on the internet (particularly Twitter) in the past few weeks, you have likely seen the highs, lows, ebbs and flows of cryptocurrency meets MEME culture?
+If you have been on the internet (particularly Twitter) in the past few weeks, you have likely seen the highs, lows, ebbs, and flows of cryptocurrency meets MEME culture?

 Kurt Kumar spoke up once again on the subject;

 “Elon’s meme tweets to his millions of followers resonates with millennials as they are the ones growing up with “meme culture.”
-Memes have been a main conduit for communicating certain references across millennial peer groups,”.
+Memes have been the main conduit for communicating certain references across millennial peer groups,”.